Gabriel Harvey: Career

-He became reader in rhetoric in about 1576, and in 1578, on the occasion of Queen Elizabeth's visit to Sir Thomas Smith at Audley End House, he was appointed to dispute publicly before her.
-In the next year he wrote to Spenser complaining of the unauthorized publication of satirical verses of his which were supposed to reflect on high personages, and threatened seriously to injure his career.
-In 1583 he became junior proctor of Cambridge University, and in 1585 was elected master of Trinity Hall, of which he had been a fellow from 1578, but the appointment appears to have been quashed at court.
-He was a protégé of Robert Dudley, Earl of Leicester, to whom he introduced Spenser, and this connection may account for his friendship with Sidney.
-But in spite of patronage, a second application for the mastership of Trinity Hall failed in 1598.
+Undaunted, Harvey became reader in rhetoric in about 1576.
+He followed up this achievement in 1578, on the occasion of Queen Elizabeth's visit to Sir Thomas Smith at Audley End House, when he was appointed to publicly dispute before her through a demonstration of his rhetorical skills.
+The following year he wrote to his friend Spenser complaining of the unauthorized publication of satirical verses of his which were supposed to reflect on high personages.
+This threatened seriously to injure his career.

+In 1583 he became junior proctor of Cambridge University, and in 1585 was elected master of Trinity Hall, of which he had been a fellow since 1578.
+However, the appointment appears to have been quashed at court.
+He was a protégé of Robert Dudley, Earl of Leicester, to whom he introduced Spenser, and this connection may also account for his friendship with Philip Sidney.
+Yet in spite of patronage, a second application for the mastership of Trinity Hall failed in 1598.

-In 1585 he received the degree of D.C.L. from the University of Oxford, and is found practising at the bar in London.
-Gabriel's brother, Richard Harvey, had taken part in the Martin Marprelate controversy, and had given offence to Robert Greene by contemptuous references to him and his fellow wits.
-Greene retorted by inserting a few lines in the first edition of his A Quip for an Upstart Courtier containing scathing remarks on the four Harvey brothers, drawing attention, among other things, to the fact that they were the sons of a ropemaker.
-In 1599 Archbishop Whitgift made a raid on contemporary satire in general, and among other books the tracts of Harvey and Nashe were destroyed, and it was forbidden to reprint them.
-Harvey spent the last years of his life in retirement in Saffron Walden, dying there on 7 February 1631.
+In 1585 Harvey received the degree of D.C.L. from the University of Oxford, and from that time onwards he is found practising at the bar in London, although he was soon faced with another impending challenge.
+His brother, Richard Harvey, had taken part in the Martin Marprelate controversy, and had given offence to Robert Greene by contemptuous references to him and his fellow wits.
+Greene retorted by inserting a few lines in the first edition of his A Quip for an Upstart Courtier containing scathing remarks on the four Harvey brothers, thereby drawing attention, among other things, to the fact that they were the sons of a ropemaker.

+In 1599 Archbishop Whitgift made a raid on contemporary satire in general.
+Amidst a wild tirade he orchestrated the destruction of books comprising tracts of Harvey and Nashe.
+These were callously destroyed.
+It was even forbidden to reprint them.
+Hence, Harvey spent the last years of his life in retirement in Saffron Walden, dying there on 7 February 1631, perhaps with a sign of lament for the ills directed against him.